Navigating the Cyber Awareness Challenge 2025: A full breakdown

 1. Phishing and Social Engineering: More Than Just Suspicious Emails

 Phishing attacks are the bread and butter of many cybercriminals.
-They rely on manipulating users into divulging sensitive information, such as usernames, passwords, credit card details, or social security numbers.
+Think about it: they rely on manipulating users into divulging sensitive information, such as usernames, passwords, credit card details, or social security numbers.
 Social engineering, the art of manipulating individuals, is the human element that makes phishing so effective.
-It's not just about suspicious emails; it can also involve phone calls, text messages (smishing), or even in-person interactions.
+It's not just about suspicious emails; it can also involve phone calls, text messages (smishing), or even in-person interactions And that's really what it comes down to..

 -